Virus-eliminating Mask

 Explore Birger Linke Newsroom to uncover award-winning design projects and more.

 You are currently viewing Media Showcase № 107497.
-Check out Birger Linke's newsroom for an exhaustive resource hub, featuring award-winning works and exclusive media content.
-You are currently viewing Press Kit / Media Showcase 107497 for the The Mask That Ate The Virus, with further content available in Newsroom 279035.
+Birger Linke's newsroom is your gateway to exploring their acclaimed work, complete with all the high-resolution images and interviews you need.
+You are now viewing the Media Showcase 107497 for The Mask That Ate The Virus.
+You will find further content in Newsroom 279035.

 Explore Now